A throwback to some proper backpacking...

 An early start saw me leave on the 24-hour bus to Bengkulu at 9:30am on Saturday morning and I pulled into Bengkulu at 10:00am the following day.
 The journey was uneventful - the buses are the heart and soul of Indonesia and they generally get you where you want to go.
 We crossed the sea from Java to Sumatra with Krakatoa in sight and without too much fuss.
 We all departed the bus after boarding the ferry and jumped back on as we arrived in Bakauheni port, then took the coastal road up the west side of Sumatra.
 Upon arrival in Bengkulu, I didn't hang around as I had a sixteen hour bus ride to Padang ahead of me, departing at 2:00pm.
 I had four hours to explore this special little corner of the British Empire.

 The first thing I came across was a delightful tree-lined boulevard with two rows of stout trees that looked to have been planted in British times.
 Fort Marlborough was first on the list and although the LP suggested it was 'curiously unimpressive as British architecture goes', to find it in such a remote place made up for it.
-In hindsight, in the following years after my visit, saw the fort endure a large earthquake and tsunami and it came through unscathed - a great example of 18th Century British engineering.
+In hindsight, in the following years after my visit, the fort endured a large earthquake and tsunami and it came through unscathed - a great example of 18th Century British engineering.

 As you walk in, you see the first of several British graves dating from as early as 1704.
 British corners of foreign fields well before Rupert Brooke's time.
 I had a good walk around - not much else to see aside from a few old cannons, but it certainly stirred a few feelings for me.
 At the time, I'd only been outside of the UK for three years and it resonated - being stationed in faraway places for years on end.
 After thirty odd minutes, I left to find the old European cemetery, and must have looked a strange sight thrashing through the overgrown grass and weeds to see a few faded gravestones.
 Looking back now, there is actually a well-tended British Cemetery which might have been good to see but back then, if it wasn't in the LP, it didn't exist.